JWhitleyWork/CR10SmartUpgrades/README.md

 opkg install /tmp/python3.9-regex-2022.1.18%2Bnetifaces-0.11.0_mipsel_24kc.ipk
 ```
 21. Install more Python dependencies (these will take a while).
-  a. **NOTE**: `opkg` installs a "system pip" and you should, therefore, ignore the message regarding upgrading `pip`.
+    - **NOTE**: `opkg` installs a "system pip" and you should, therefore, ignore the message regarding upgrading `pip`.
 Doing so can cause your system to become unrecoverable.
 ```
 pip install --upgrade setuptools pip install wheel